coltoneshaw/CS-Repro-Mattermost/README.md

 ## Calls

 By default this is setup to run on the built in Mattermost calls.
 You can enable the `rtcd` service by running `make run-rtcd`, which will start up `rtcd` and adjust the settings within Mattermost to work.

+## mitmproxy

+All traffic is routed through the mitmproxy for monitoring.
+You can access this with `localhost:8181` in your browser.

+To disable this you can comment out the `HTTP_PROXY` and `HTTPS_PROXY` env vars on the Mattermost objects.